Road reserves make a significant contribution to biodiversity conservation.

-- The Roadside Conservation Management Plan - Part 1 (Adopted June 2014), written specifically to assist Council Officers, details Council’s role in roadside conservation by outlining the objectives, general principles and actions necessary to implement this Plan.
+Roadside Conservation Management Plan - Part 1: this was dopted in June 2014, and was written specifically to assist Council Officers.
+It details Council’s role in roadside conservation by outlining the objectives, general principles and actions necessary to implement this Plan.
 It is an activity-based document that sets out the legislative requirements and issues that apply for each activity.
 It provides guidelines and methods for avoiding native vegetation damage.
-The RCMP refers to the Roadside Conservation Values Map Booklet which depicts ratings of High, Medium or Low conservation value for all Council managed roadsides.
+The RCMP refers to the Roadside Conservation Values Map Booklet which depicts ratings of high, medium or low conservation value for all Council managed roadsides.

-- The Roadside Conservation Code of Practice Handbook has been produced to serve the needs of road construction and maintenance contractors and Field Services Staff.
-It is to be used in conjunction with the Routine Roadside Maintenance Flowcharts included in this Plan and the Biodiversity Risk Management Protocols written specifically to assist Council and Contractors.
+Roadside Conservation Code of Practice Handbook: was produced to serve the needs of road construction and maintenance contractors and field services staff.
+It is to be used in conjunction with the Routine Roadside Maintenance Flowcharts included in this Plan and the Biodiversity Risk Management Protocols written specifically to assist Council and contractors.

 Roadside Conservation Value Mapping